CATechnologiesTest/prism-lts-bk/README.md

 - Run `helm dep update`
 - Run `helm dep build`

+### Updating the Curl Docker Image (used by the kafka connect jobs)

+- `eval $(minikube docker-env)` to change docker contexts to minikube
+- `docker build -f DockerfileCurl -t quay.io/stsatlas/bash-curl:<your git SHA>` to build the new docker image
+- `docker push quay.io/stsatlas/bash-curl:<your git SHA>` to push the docker image
+- update `prism-lts/values.yaml`

 ### Running Prism-lts
 `<release_name>` is how you will refer to your installation of the helm chart in your local cluster.
 - Run `helm upgrade --install <release_name> ./prism-lts --set tags.prism-lts-local-values=true`